itz-me-zappex/flux/README.md

 | `FLUX_PROCESS_OWNER` | UID of process |
 | `FLUX_PROCESS_COMMAND` | Command of process |

-Daemon passes absolutely same values for both `focus` and `unfocus` commands.
+Daemon passes absolutely same values for both `exec-focus` and `exec-unfocus` commands.

 ## Tips and tricks
 ### Keybinding to obtain template from focused window for config